Tybee Island prepares for potential impacts of Tropical Storm Eta

 TYBEE ISLAND, Ga.
 (WSAV) – Conditions on Tybee Island were favorable Monday afternoon, but some forecasters predict that could change for the island and for more residents throughout the Coastal Empire.

+It has been less than one month since a soldier — who was also a seasoned surfer — drowned from rough surf on Tybee Island.

-“We do not have lifeguards permanently stationed on the beach now, but we do have … the fire department,” explained Mayor Sessions.
+“We do not have lifeguards permanently stationed on the beach now, but we do have … the fire department,” the mayor explained.
 “They do patrol the beach a few times during the winter and they have already started doing that.”

 Because there are no lifeguards on the beach, there is nobody available to wave flags warning people of the dangers of the ocean.
 For the most updated information, Sessions suggests you check the city’s website.